You’re reading the English version of this content since no translation exists yet for this locale. Help us translate this article!

-Cascading Style Sheets (CSS) are a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects like SVG or XHTML).
+Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG, MathML or XHTML).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.

-CSS is one of the core languages of the open web and has a standardized W3C specification.
+CSS is one of the core languages of the open Web and is standardized across Web browsers according to the W3C specification.
 Developed in levels, CSS1 is now obsolete, CSS2.1 is a recommendation, and CSS3, now split into smaller modules, is progressing on the standardization track.

 - CSS Reference

-An exhaustive reference for seasoned Web developers describing every property and concept of CSS.
+Our exhaustive CSS reference for seasoned Web developers describes every property and concept of CSS.

 Our CSS Learning Area features multiple modules that teach CSS from the ground up — no previous knowledge required.